franlane94/CTM/docs/source/index.rst

 Citation
 --------

-The CTM module is described in Lane et al. 2021, if you make use of the CTM module, please include a citation to this work in any publications.
+The CTM module is described in `Lane et al. 2021 <https://arxiv.org/pdf/2102.01698.pdf>`__ , if you make use of the CTM module, please include a citation to this work in any publications.

 Acknowledgements
 ----------------